-Map 7 shows areas the Victorian planning scheme identifies as Extractive Industry Interest Areas (EIIA).
+Map 7 shows Victoria's Extractive Industry Interest Areas (EIIA).
 EIIAs indicate that the land is likely to contain extractive resources and may be suitable for extractive industry.
 EIIAs serve as a geographic indicator for the purpose of referral of planning permit applications only and do not imply that a quarry can be established as of right.
 EIIAs require ongoing review and refinement as demand for resources increases and other land use pressures emerge.